milesmcc/evalgen-poc/README.md

 I also encountered several challenges putting together this proof of concept:

 * Some publicly available models (e.g., `gpt-4`, `gpt-4-turbo-preview`, and `gpt-3.5-turbo`) sometimes refuse to generate sensitive situations (or examples of violative content).
 I wasn't able to get any OpenAI model to generate evals for child safety or self-harm policies, for example.
 Effective generation may require access to a less-restricted model that can generate sensitive content.
-* Sometimes the generated situations didn't strike me as great exercises for the stated policy; I found that the `verifier` model was slightly too permissive letting situations through, and that the `generator` model did not _consistently_ yield high quality situations.
+* Sometimes the generated situations didn't strike me as great exercises for the stated policy; I found that the `verifier` model was slightly too permissive letting situations through, and that the `generator` model did not _consistently_ yield high-quality situations.
 I suspect these issues are due to the fact that the models I used were RLHF'ed and "hesitant" to engage with sensitive content.
 Using a less restricted model (and tuning the quality threshold at which the `verifier` model includes situations in the final output) may help.

 ## Early Demo